 Thumb Arthritis Treatment in Fremont, California

-If you are experiencing any symptoms of thumb arthritis, contact FORM Hand, Wrist & Elbow at (510) 857-1000 to schedule an appointment with Dr. Besh.
+If you are experiencing any symptoms of thumb arthritis, contact FORM Hand, Wrist & Elbow at (510) 480-3700 to schedule a consultation with Dr. Besh.
 Dr. Besh is an expert in upper extremity and hand conditions.
 He is fellowship-trained and has a subspecialty certificate in surgery of the hand.
 Your hands should be cared for by an expert with over 15 years of focused experience in orthopedic hand conditions.
-For your convenience, you may also request an appointment online.
+For your convenience, you may also request a consultation online.